5 Exercises You're Probably Doing Wrong

 A regular exercise routine is an important part of a healthy lifestyle, but improperly performing exercises can lead to injury.

-Lauren Triboletti, a certified personal trainer and cancer exercise specialist at the Virtua Fitness Center, has highlighted 5 exercises that you’re probably doing wrong and don’t know it.
+Lauren Triboletti, a Virtua Fitness Center certified personal trainer and cancer exercise specialist, has highlighted 5 exercises that you’re probably doing wrong and don’t know it.

 Here’s how to perform them for maximum impact and minimal risk of injury.